oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Setup Home Internet

-THIS STEP WILL RESULT IN CHANGING THE IP ADDRESS OF THE Pi AND HOW YOU LOGIN, IF YOU NEED TO RETURN TO THE ORIGINAL DESCRIPTION FOLLOW [THIS LINK](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#connecting-to-the-pi)
+THIS STEP WILL RESULT IN CHANGING THE IP ADDRESS OF THE Pi AND HOW YOU LOGIN, IF YOU NEED TO RETURN TO THE ORIGINAL DESCRIPTION OF WHAT THIS WILL DO FOLLOW [THIS LINK](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#connecting-to-the-pi)

 1. Begin by navigating from main menu down to `5 Configure WIFI` and click `Enter`.
 This will prompt the screen below.